Yazan98/range-slider-ktx/README.md

 ## Features

-* Range Selection: Allow users to easily select a range of values by dragging two thumbs along a track.
+* <strong>Range Selection</strong>: Allow users to easily select a range of values by dragging two thumbs along a track.
-* Customizable Appearance: Customize the appearance of the slider, including track color, thumb color, and track height, to match your app's design.
+* <strong>Customizable Appearance</strong>: Customize the appearance of the slider, including track color, thumb color, and track height, to match your app's design.
-* Flexible Configuration: Configure the slider to work with various types of numeric ranges, including integers, floats, and dates.
+* <strong>Flexible Configuration</strong>: Configure the slider to work with various types of numeric ranges, including integers, floats, and dates.
-* Listener Support: Set listeners to receive updates when the range selection changes, enabling you to react to user interactions programmatically.
+* <strong>Listener Support</strong>: Set listeners to receive updates when the range selection changes, enabling you to react to user interactions programmatically.
-* Easy Integration: Simple integration with your Android app using Gradle, with Kotlin extensions (KTX) for seamless development experience.
+* <strong>Easy Integration</strong>: Simple integration with your Android app using Gradle, with Kotlin extensions (KTX) for seamless development experience.

 ## Slider Screenshots